-Juho Hamari and Jonna Koivisto investigated how “social factors such as social influence, getting recognized and reciprocal benefits contribute to attitudes and use intentions towards gamification services” in their study, Social Motivations To Use Gamification.
-They found that intentions towards gamification initiatives can be predicted by social factors.
+Juho Hamari and Jonna Koivisto investigated how "factors such as social influence, getting recognized and reciprocal benefits contribute to attitudes and use intentions towards gamification services" in their study, Social Motivations To Use Gamification.
+They found that intentions towards gamification initiatives can be predicted by these factors.

 Share Your Thoughts

-Which social networking type do you think you are?
+Which networking type do you think you are?

 Do you think businesses can adopt a gamification approach to control the flow of information and drive users to products and services?